-Why am I required to complete the Part 2 (Equal Opportunities & Widening Participation) section of the Application?
+Why am I required to complete the Part 2 (EDI & Widening Participation) section of the Application?

-As part of MRC LID's commitment to equality, diversity, and inclusion we ask all applicants to complete the Equal Opportunities Survey as part of their application.
+As part of MRC LID's commitment to equality, diversity, and inclusion we ask all applicants to complete the a number of equity, diversity and inclusion monitoring questions as part of their application.
 The information provided by applicants will only be used to (a) monitor and improve our policies, and ensure our systems and processes promote equity of opportunity, and (b) assess and deliver appropriate support.